NixOS/rfcs/rfcs/0140-simple-package-paths.md

 This standard must be documented in the Nixpkgs manual.
 This PR will be backported to the stable release in order to ensure that backports of new packages work.

+### The name "unit"

+The term "unit" is chosen partly because it's not associated with any pre-existing assumptions about what it means, which should cause people unfamiliar with this standard to read the documentation.

+However additionally it makes sense to view unit directories as units, because they are discrete entities distinct from other entities of the same type.

+Furthermore, we envision that in the future we could extend the unit directory standard to not just include a package definition for each unit, but also other parts such as NixOS modules, library components, tests, etc. In this case `unit` would fit even better and could be described as

+> A collection of standardized files related to the same software component

 ### File structure

 Create the initially-empty directory `pkgs/unit`, called _unit base directory_, in Nixpkgs.